Belgian minehunter Lobelia

-Lobelia (M921) is a Tripartite-class minehunter of the Belgian Naval Component, launched on 3 February 1988 at the Mercantile-Belyard shipyard in Rupelmonde and christened by Anne Van De Kerckhof, the wife of the then Mayor of Diest, on 25 February 1989.
+Lobelia (M921) is a Tripartite-class minehunter of the Belgian Navy, launched on 3 February 1988 at the Mercantile-Belyard shipyard in Rupelmonde and christened by Anne Van De Kerckhof, the wife of the then Mayor of Diest, on 25 February 1989.
 The patronage of Lobelia was accepted by the city of Diest.
 It was the seventh of the Belgian Tripartite-class minehunters.
 The Belgian Naval Component announced on its website on 5 November 2007 that Mrs. Van De Kerckhof, the godmother of Lobelia, had died on 27 October.
 A delegation of the crew of Lobelia attended her funeral.

+In September 2025 Belgium decided that it will donate Lobelia to Bulgarian Navy, along with Belgium's three other remaining Tripartite-class minehunters (Bellis, Crocus, and Primula).